joedursun/quote/README.md

-Quote is a command line tool for retrieving stock quotes from [Nasdaq.com](http://www.nasdaq.com).
+Quote is a command line tool for retrieving stock quotes from [Nasdaq.com's](http://www.nasdaq.com) real-time quote service.
 There are many gems that have similar functionality to Quote (not a gem...yet?), but most use the Yahoo api which is delayed by at least 15 minutes.
-Nasdaq quotes are closer to real time.

 Usage
 ----